alexismgjackson-github/yeschef/README.md

 ## WHY I BUILT THIS

 I wanted to build a project that generated recipes.
 Originally I planned on using an API but transitioned to AI when I discovered a similiar project in Scrimba's updated React 19 course.
 The original project's only accounted for the ingredients that the user had on hand.
 I took what learned from the course and created my own version - overhauling the UI design, implementing React Router and adding more complexity to the instructions (ingredients on hand, dietary restrictions, cooking time and serving size).
+This is an app I will be using on a weekly basis!

 ## WHAT I LEARNED